insight-platform/Savant/samples/license_plate_recognition/README.md

 # License plate recognition

 The app partially reproduces [deepstream_lpr_app](https://github.com/NVIDIA-AI-IOT/deepstream_lpr_app) in the Savant framework.
 The pipeline detects cars using the YoloV11 model and detects license plates using the NVidia LPD model.
-Cars and plates track using NVidia traker the license plate is recognized using the NVidia LPR model.
+Cars and plates track using NVidia traker the license plate is recognized using the NVidia OCR model.
 The results are displayed on the frames.

 Preview: